 In This Review

-- 2MPG & CO2 emissionsPrius-like hybrid system doesn’t result in Prius-like economy; this is unfortunately an area where the XV e-Boxer lags well behind its rivals
+- 2MPG & CO2 emissionsToyota-like hybrid system doesn’t result in Toyota-like economy – this is somewhere the Subaru can't compete

-- 5Interior & comfort - currently readingIt’s not much to look at, but the XV e-Boxer's interior feels well constructed, while standard equipment and comfort are both strong
+- 5Interior, dashboard & comfort - currently readingIt’s not much to look at, but the XV hybrid's interior feels well constructed, while standard equipment and comfort are both strong